Learn-Write-Repeat/Open-contributions/Kavya_OpenCV_face_and_eye_detection.md

 Initially the algorithm needs lots of positive images(***with face***)and negative images(***without face***) to train the ***classifier***(algorithm that sorts data in categories of information).
 Once all the features and details are extracted, they are stored in a file and if we get any new input image, check the feature from the file, apply it on the input image and if it passes all the stage then ***the face is detected***.
 So this can be done using **Haar Features**.

-So in short **Haar Classifier** is a classifier which is used to detect the object for which it has been trained for from the source.
+So in short, **Haar Classifier** is a classifier which is used to detect the object for which it has been trained for from the source.